-While there is a correlation between performance and IQ, other factors, such as personality, interests, emotional intelligence, should also be considered for a more comprehensive evaluation of an individual’s potential.
+There is a strong correlation between performance and IQ.
+However, other factors such as personality, interests, and emotional intelligence should also be considered for a more comprehensive evaluation of an individual’s potential.

-The Reasoning Test is available in either a full version or a shorter version, "R20", which has been adapted for less qualified individuals.
+The Reasoning Test is available in either a full version or a shorter version - R20, which is suitable for non-graduate candidates.

-Recruiting individuals with high intellectual abilities leads to better returns on investment for your organization.
-Employees with good intellect are better equipped to learn job related skills faster, adapt better to the environment and thereby improve their job performance.
+Recruiting individuals with high intellectual abilities leads to better returns on investments for your organisation.
+Employees with higher intellectual ability are better equipped to learn job-related skills quickly and adapt to the environment, thereby improving their performance.

-This assessment enables you to appreciate the reasoning and learning style of a candidate and his potential to succeed in a particular role.
+This assessment enables you to assess the reasoning and learning ability of a candidate, and their potential to succeed in a particular role.

 Selection for colleges/business schools

-People with higher intellectual ability tend to respond better in academic training and are able to find resources which enable them to succeed quicker in any environments than those with lower ability.
+People with a higher intellectual ability tend to respond better in academic training and work environments, and are able to find the necessary resources to succeed.

-An employee's ability to develop new skills, face new challenges and follow training is a strong predictor of their future performance.
+An employee's ability to develop new skills, face new challenges, and learn from training is a strong predictor of their future performance.

-Identifying your employees' reasoning abilities allows you to predict which skills they will be most likely to excel in, and thus validate their potential to succeed on tasks and in future projects.
+Identifying your employees’ reasoning abilities allows you to predict which areas they will most likely to excel in, thereby giving you valuable information on which future tasks and projects they should be allocated.

-Target groups: Job-seekers, employees and students.
-Questionnaire: 42 questions.
-Time: 35 minutes (timed) Languages: Available in English, French and Spanish.
+Target groups: Job-seekers, employees and students Questionnaire: 42 questions Time: 35 minutes (timed)/20 minutes (short version) Languages: English, French, Spanish, and German

 Evaluates a candidate's general intelligence (IQ)